 By Mark Frink • December 21, 2009 The Worx Audio TL1801SS woofer and RCF ND850 1.4 compression drivers are two of close to a dozen new models profiled in Real World Gear.
 Tour our PSW Gallery Tour of all models, and also check out this related article on key cone driver principles and specifications.
 Once upon a time, most sound companies had a wood shop for building loudspeakers as well as road cases.
 These days, superior off-the-shelf loudspeakers employ high tech transducers.
 Indeed, some of the most advanced drivers are not for sale to the general public outside of the products that enclose them.
 Adamson Systems, JBL Professional and Meyer Sound have developed proprietary transducer technology that can only be owned though purchase of their loudspeaker systems, but we won’t be covering those products.
 The products in this feature are both available to the end user, and found in manufactured systems.
 It’s still possible for those with the time, tools and skills to take on the relatively straightforward task of building their own subwoofers or two-way enclosures.
 The most widely seen floor monitor on television is ATK AudioTek’s gray carpet-covered single-12 M2 wedge, designed by ATK’s Scott Harmala.
 Let’s Get Small Half a century ago, Australians Neville Thiele and Richard Small pioneered the electromechanical parameters that define the low-frequency performance of woofers.
 Several manufacturers provide loudspeaker plans or cabinet design software, taking the guesswork out of making custom enclosures.
 Free Air Resonance (Fs) is the frequency at which the weight of the woofer’s moving parts equals the force of the speaker suspension when in motion.
 Below this frequency, the driver is less efficient and uncontrolled motion can result in mechanical damage.
 Sensitivity, generally quoted as the sound in decibels (dB) produced by one watt of power at one meter, shows how much output is created by a given signal.
 A driver with 3 dB less sensitivity requires twice the power to produce the same output.
 A woofer with 96 dB sensitivity and 500 watts power handling will get as loud as a 1,000-watt driver with 93 dB sensitivity using twice the power.
-Read the rest of this post 1 2 About Mark Mark Frink Independent Sound Engineer Mark Frink is an independent engineer who has mixed monitors for a few singers.
-He is engineer and Host at the AES Convention Live Sound Expo.
-Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Kevin Slater says Would you know where I could purchase a McCauley 6174 18” woofer?
-Thanks, Kevin Tagged with: Drivers Manufacturer Real World Gear · all topics Subscribe to Live Sound International Live Sound International brings you information on a wide range of pro audio topics.
-Stay up-to-date, get expert tips, industry news, new products and technologies delivered.
-Discover how to make smart use of today’s sound technology, Subscribe Today!
+Read the rest of this post 1 2 About Mark Mark Frink Independent Sound Engineer Mark Frink is a touring sound engineer who has mixed monitors for numerous top artists.
+Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Kevin Slater says Would you know where I could purchase a McCauley 6174 18” woofer?
+Thanks, Kevin Tagged with: Drivers Manufacturer Real World Gear · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.